-In this blog we’ll take a closer look at switches, mainly 3: Ultrasonic level switches, reed switches and optical level switches and why you should be choosing one over the other.
+In this blog, we’ll take a closer look at switches, mainly 3: Ultrasonic level switches, reed switches, and optical level switches and why you should be choosing one over the other.

 How Does a Reed Switch Work?

 To understand how a reed switch works, first you need to know what it is.
-This is an electromagnetic switch that contains 2 identical reeds made of magnetized materials and placed inside of a glass capsule filled with unreactive gas.
+This is an electromagnetic switch that contains 2 identical reeds made of magnetized materials and placed inside of a glass capsule filled with nonreactive gas.
 These are used in float switches and once there is a magnetic force to draw the 2 reeds inside the capsule together, the switch is operated.

 Optical Switches & Liquid Level Sensing

-Optical level sensors are made of two parts: a transparent prism tip and an infrared LED with a light transistor.
+Optical level sensors are made of two parts: a transparent prism tip and infrared LED with a light transistor.
 It is typically used to measure liquids and works by measuring the amount of returned light- which lessens as it becomes more immersed.

 Ultrasonic level sensors work by using sound to measure liquid or solid media.
-These sensors emit a high-frequency pulse outside of human hearing range and then measure how long before the sound is returned.
+These sensors emit a high-frequency pulse outside of the human hearing range and then measure how long before the sound is returned.